-As a Baroque cellist, Erika unites her passion for chamber music with her love of historical performance practice.
+As a Baroque cellist, Erika unites her passion for chamber music with her love and commitment to historical performance practice.
 She shares her heartfelt, expressive playing as both a solo and continuo player, and strives to stir the same emotion in her audience that she feels on stage.
-Erika regularly performs with Rezonance Baroque Ensemble, who performed an acclaimed all-Handel program, “Handel’s Heroines,” at the 2019 Bloomington Early Music Festival as featured emerging artists.
-Erika also performs with lute and theorbo player Ben Stein in the improvisatory early music ensemble Musicians on the Edge, including a recent performance of Leonardo Leo's Cello Concerto No. 2 for the Music at Metropolitan series at Metropolitan United Church in Toronto.
+Erika regularly performs with Rezonance Baroque Ensemble, who performed an acclaimed all-Handel program, “Handel’s Heroines,” at the 2019 Bloomington Early Music Festival as featured emerging artists, and recently featured Tafelmusik's Julia Wedman, violin soloist in their May 2022 Art of Harmony concert.